 On this page, you'll find articles, recipes and other resources about getting your kids in the kitchen with you.
+Cooking with your kids is a wonderful bonding experience.
+It's also a great way to instill good eating habits and put them on the path to lifelong good health!

-After my daughter Sienna was born, I started making my own baby food because it felt natural for me.
-Making meals for my daughter just felt like an extension of what I was already doing.
-I’m a foodie after all; I love food, and I wanted to instill that same passion in my daughter.
 But as I was doing research for my cookbook Natural Baby Food, I also began to realize how important it was for me to start establishing my daughter’s healthy eating habits at an early age.
 Childhood obesity is an epidemic in this country, with 10 percent of children 2–5 years old suffering from obesity.
 This puts them at a higher risk for chronic conditions like diabetes, high blood pressure, and heart disease.

 My cookbook Natural Baby Food has over 150 wholesome, nutritious recipes for your baby and toddler.
 The last chapter even has plenty of meals that the whole family can enjoy together!